-Another example of architectural marvel is the Cave Temples.
+Another example of an architectural marvel is the Cave Temples.
 This is one of the most visited historical places in Mahabalipuram.
-It is a cluster of eight cave temples, which are cut and decorated with panels, dating back to 7th century during Pallava dynasty.
+It is a cluster of eight cave temples.
+They are cut and decorated with panels.
+It dates back to the 7th century during the Pallava dynasty.

-Among all the cave temples, my favorite was Krishna cave temple where you will see a sculpture of Krishna lifting the Govardhana hill to protect cows and his kin from rain and flood.
+Among all the cave temples, my favorite was the Krishna cave temple where you will see a sculpture of Krishna lifting the Govardhana hill to protect cows and their kin from rain and flood.
 The detailed rock carvings in that ancient cave temple were absolutely stunning and worth a visit.

-I was absolutely stunned by the first sight of Krishna’s Butterball.
+The first sight of Krishna’s Butterball was mesmerizing.
 I was wondering how a giant monolithic boulder, weighing 250 tons, has been sitting on a 45-degree slope for ages.
-The mysterious bounder is also known as Vaanirai Kal.
+They call the mysterious bounder as Vaanirai Kal.
 It is surprising that even the attempt to roll down the rock by seven elephants failed.
 It’s truly nature’s wonder.
 You have to see it to believe it.

 Whenever you are in Mahabalipuram, don’t miss the catamaran ride to see the submerged shore temple.
 The early morning boat ride on the sea with dancing waves and the rising sun was one of the most thrilling experiences I had there.
 It was due to the Tsunami, the shore temples got submerged into the sea, so it’s rare to spot the tip of the temple, hardly visible in the sea.
 But more than anything, the boat ride with the sound of waves and the golden hue on the face makes it worth taking the ride early in the morning.

 Lazing around the beach